Tax in Montenegro

 What is the tax year and when are returns due?

-Under PIT Law, an individual is tax resident if (a) maintaining permanent residence in Montenegro, OR (b) physically present 183+ days in tax year, OR (c) maintaining centre of vital interests in Montenegro [SC2].
-Residents taxed on worldwide income.
+An individual is a Montenegrin tax resident under the Personal Income Tax Law if any of three criteria are met.
+These are: (a) maintaining a permanent residence in Montenegro, OR (b) physically present in Montenegro for 183 or more days in the tax year, OR (c) maintaining their centre of vital interests in Montenegro.

 What are the personal income tax rates?